Alluseri/ai-dungeon-better-farmer/README.md

 - Waiting for your suggestions

 ## What happens if this script gets fixed?
 I don't know.
 I'll place a warning for you not to use the script, but the future of it is unknown.
-I might consider reworking it if I feel like it, and if it would even be possible.
+I might consider reworking it if I feel like it.